3 days MOT/MOT1-E

-- To present and update the knowledge on the fundamentals about energy conversion and measurements in combustion engines.
+- This course provides an up-to-date knowledge on the fundamentals about energy conversion and measurements in combustion engines.

-- To understand the basic parameters on how engines operate and on hydrocarbons characteristics.
+- the basic parameters on how engines operate and on hydrocarbons characteristics,

-- To understand the main differences between SI and Diesel engines.
+- the main differences between SI and Diesel engines,

-- To understand the measurements conducted at the engine dyno and roller bench.
+- the measurements conducted at the engine dyno and roller bench.